-These will be included with the voting document sent to each elector by the electoral officer.
+These will be included with the voting document sent to each elector by the electoral officer, as well as being placed on Council's website.

 Note that any spelling or grammatical errors will not be corrected, and candidates are therefore reminded to check their candidate profile statement prior to submitting their nomination.